- Staffing Guidance

 For all meetings of any size, use video or phone conferencing when possible.

 If applicable, distance education is also encouraged.
 The Distance Education group will offer webinars this week for those in need of assistance with Zoom and questions related to converting their course or program online in the coming weeks.
-These will be held March 18 and 20th at 11am.
 Additional information can be found on their website: https://digitaleducation.agrilife.org/coronavirus-resources-for-employees/.

 Questions and information that can be requested of employees